 - SoCalGas’ online and customer services available for energy-use questions or concerns.

-- If the total number of eligible resident mobile homes exceeds the 10 percent allowed under the program, any excess MHPs will be placed on a waiting list.
+- If the total number of eligible resident mobile homes exceeds the percentage allowed under the program, any excess mobile home parks will be placed on a waiting list.
 CPUC Forms of Intent received after the enrollment period may not be eligible to participate in the program or may be placed on the waiting list.
 Placement on the waiting list does not guarantee conversion to direct utility service.

-- For MHP owners inquiring about the status of their park, please contact the CPUC SED* directly.
+- For owners inquiring about the status of their park, please contact the CPUC SED* directly.

 After Park Selection

-- Completing a more detailed MHP application requiring specific information and supporting documents about their MHPs that were selected to participate in the program
+- Completing a more detailed application requiring supporting information and ownership documents

 - Construction planning (park assessment, construction impacts, etc.)